|

 Nancy on Red

 Gate Farm has her mouth slightly open.
-The image used on the back covers has it closed.
+The image used on the back covers has her mouth closed.
 The

 image is also a reverse.
 The image has Nancy looking left when on the cover of